 — Pat McCrory (@PatMcCroryNC) March 24, 2016

-If you want to read how tolerant the Left and the LGBT community is, read the replies to that tweet from the governor.
+If you want to read how tolerant the Left and the LGBT community are, read the replies to that tweet from the governor.

 The Lt.
-Governor issued a video statement, that included what the ordinance did, why is was dangerous and why the HB2 was needed.
+Governor issued a video statement, that included what the ordinance did, why it was dangerous and why HB2 was needed.

 We Will Be Made To Care – Through Appeals

 ABC 11 reported the ACLU is looking at legal challenges: